HARD DRIVE RECOVERY

 Do you hear an abnormal clicking sound coming from your computer?

 If so, do not continue to make attempts at recovering the data.
 You will only cause further damage.
 That clicking sound is most likely your hard drive.
-A clicking hard drive can mean several things including:
+A clicking hard drive can mean several things, including (but not limited to):

 - Damaged or failed read/write heads

-- Damage to the servo area of the disk platters
+- Damage to the servo area (the part that tells the drive “how to be a drive”) of the disk platters

-Flashback Data can recover your lost data from any of the above problems and more by utilizing our state of the art tools and techniques as well as our Class 10 Cleanroom Environment.
-The internal mechanical components of a hard disk drive are very sensitive and can easily be further damaged by an inexperienced technician without the proper tools.
+Flashback Data can recover your lost data from any of the above problems by utilizing our state of the art tools and techniques, as well as our Class 10 Cleanroom Environment.
+The internal mechanical components of a hard disk drive are very sensitive, and can easily be further damaged by an inexperienced technician without the proper tools.
 If the hard drive heads or platters are exposed to dust or debris, your data is in jeopardy.

 And as always, please feel free to contact Flashback Data via phone or web form at anytime 24 hours a day 7 days a week.